ericdequ/contechnews/data/blog/advanced_materials_and_techniques/aerogel_insulation_installation_techniques_and_performance_analysis.md

 ---

 # Introduction
 As construction technology continues to evolve, so too do the materials we use.
 One of the most intriguing developments in this area is Aerogel Insulation.
 This ultra-light, transparent material has the potential to revolutionize how buildings are insulated, due to its superior thermal performance and easy installation process.
-In this guide, we'll delve into how to install aerogel insulation, analyze its performance, and discuss potential challenges.
+In this guide, well delve into how to install aerogel insulation, analyze its performance, and discuss potential challenges.

 ## What is Aerogel Insulation?
 Aerogel insulation is a high-performance material, which despite being the lightest solid known to man, has excellent thermal, acoustic and electrical insulation properties.
 It is made from a gel where, instead of liquid, a gas fills the pores.
 The result is an extremely low-density material that is as much as 99% air.